real-huzaifa/Data-Analytics/README.md

 # Data-Analytics
-This repository explores some of my solo projects which I practiced and performed
+This repository explores some of my projects which I build during my internship